+I’m going to let you in on a little secret.
+A long time ago in a land far, far away, I was a retail store manager.
 I (who was basically a semi-grown teenager) managed a bunch of actual teenagers (who weren’t much younger than me) and somehow kept a store running and profitable.

 This store had tons of clothes hanging on the walls, but we had 8 huge tiered tables piled with stacked shirts, tank tops, sweaters, hoodies, jeans, yoga pants, and whatever else we had going on at the time.

 On a typical Saturday evening, by about 8pm, each and every single article of clothing on those tables had transformed into a big wad of a disaster zone.
 We’d close the store at 9, then fold until about 11.

 I say all this because I’ve done my fair share of folding shirts and pants and even underwear.
 My husband, on the other hand, has not.
 I opened his drawer one day to put something away for him and almost had a panic attack.